GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (156) .md

 **At Higher Tiers**: As noted above, each tier increases the number of attacks by 1.
 Additionally, you may increases one dimension or both of the affected area by up to 2 yards for each tier beyond minimum.

 **Critical Failure**: You conjure a volley but have given it the worng direction.
 Instead, the area is centered on you.

+#### Voluntariance

+**Minimum Tier**: 1

+**Casting Time**: 1 Reaction, which you take to a creature you can perceive within range being attacked by an attack you can perceive

+**Range**: X feet, where X is the spell tier squared

+**Effect**: If you are within range of that attack, it is redirected against you.
+A creature performing a melee attack may make a [Body] or [Will] check against a DV of the spellcheck's points of success + your [Magic] bonus to prevet this.

+If the spell check is a critical success, the attack suffers a penalty equal to the spell's tier for the purpose of determining a critical hit.

+You cannot cast this spell as a result of another creature's magical influence over you

+**At Higher Tiers**: In addition to the benefits noted above, for each tier beyond minimum, you may choose to increase X in the spell's range by 1 or gain a +1 to your defense against the attack.

+**Critical Failure**: You direct the attack towards yourself as intended, but the attack suffers no penalty for the purpose of determining a critical hit and instead gains a bonus to hit you equal to the spell's tier.

 #### Vortex Wake